• Skip to primary navigation

 Ingredients

-• 1/2 cup of your favorite chocolate and or peanut butter candy
+• 1/2 cup (1/2 cup) chocolate and or peanut butter candy use leftover Halloween candy or chocolate chips

 Instructions